-Here’s our list of the essential dishes you must eat when you travel to Baja California, which span from old to new, high-end to rustic, and with a few surprising inventions along the way.
+Here’s our list of the essential Mexican food you must eat when you travel to Baja California, which span from old to new, high-end to rustic, and with a few surprising inventions along the way.

 Camaron enchilado is one of these Mexican dishes that is in fact of Chinese origin.
-Consisting of pan-fried shrimp cooked in a paste of garlic, Pequin pepper, salt, and olive oil, camaron enchilado is usually served with fried or white rice.
+Consisting of pan-fried shrimp cooked in a paste of garlic, pequin pepper, salt, and olive oil, camarones enchilado is usually served with fried or white rice.